eonwarped/dreon/README.md

 #### New Features

-* Added `only_fully_powered_up` which will only vote for posts that receive 100% STEEM Power author rewards.
+* Added 'unique_author' (optional) which takes an integer in minutes.
+This will limit voting to 1 vote per period.
+E.g.: Set it to 1440 to only vote for each author once a day.
+* Added 'max_votes_per_post' (optional) which only votes *n* times per post (`winfrey` mode only).

 #### Features